-- 13. The South Asia nitrogen-relevant policy database provides descriptive information.1 Based on the text only, policies were further classified by sector, sink, policy type, and other indicators of quality.
-The analysis focused on policies with high/medium relevance and scope. - 14.
+- 13. The South Asia nitrogen-relevant policy database provides descriptive information.
+Based on the text only, policies were classified by sector, sink, policy type, and other indicators of quality. - 14.
+The analysis highlights the potential gaps and opportunities in the current policy landscape based on policies with high/medium relevance and scope. - 15.
 Water was the most common single environmental sink identified, followed by ecosystems, climate, and air.
 Soil was the least common sink, despite both managed and unmanaged soils being a major N_r emission source.